Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 Some utility scripts and supporting code were developed with the assistance of generative AI tools.

 The detector and the main training pipeline were implemented from scratch, using papers, tutorials and other publicly available resources as references.

-This distinction mainly applies to the implementation process: AI assistance was used for some supporting scripts and code, while the model architecture and main training pipeline were developed as part of the project.